Digital Advent + Christmas Crèche Calendar

-For the past six years, the McGrath Institute for Church Life has partnered with the Marian Library of Dayton, Ohio, bringing to Notre Dame’s campus an exhibit of crèches, or Nativity scenes, from around the world, and gathering members of the community to pray in procession and prepare our hearts for the coming of Christ.
+In 2014, the McGrath Institute for Church Life began partnering with the Marian Library of Dayton, Ohio, bringing to Notre Dame’s campus an exhibit of crèches, or Nativity scenes, from around the world, and gathering members of the community to pray in procession and prepare our hearts for the coming of Christ.

 ”Images of Jesus’ nativity remind us that God has made our world his home.”

 Image courtesy of The Marian Library (Dayton, Ohio); used with permission.
-Text by Carolyn Pirtle, ©McGrath Institute for Church Life, 2020.
+Description text by Theresa Rice; ©McGrath Institute for Church Life, 2019.

-Images courtesy of The Marian Library (Dayton, Ohio); used with permission.
-Text by Carolyn Pirtle, ©McGrath Institute for Church Life, 2017.
+Image courtesy of The Marian Library (Dayton, Ohio); used with permission.
+Description text by Carolyn Pirtle; ©McGrath Institute for Church Life, 2021.